-Creating New Officer Abilities
+Creating New Office Abilities

 As officers progress, earning their moments, they also earn new abilities.
 They may take on ability listed from any other officer, but only ever one from each.
 They may also elect to take one from the following list.
-If they elect to take an ability, they do not earn an asset as well.